BradNeuberg/cloudless/README.md

 ./src/cloudless/cloudless.py --help

 Note that you must have CAFFE_HOME defined before running this with Caffe installed.

+We currently have pretrained weights from the BVLC AlexNet Caffe Model Zoo, in src/caffe_model/bvlc_alexnet.
+This is trained on ILSVRC 2012, almost exactly as described in (ImageNet classification with deep convolutional neural networks)[http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks] by Krizhevsky et al. in NIPS 2012.

 This is all a stub for now; nothing real will happen currently.